 Mary Frances Womack, Vice President - Mary Frances considers herself a native of IRC since her family moved to Vero Beach when she was one month old.
 Attending Vero Beach High School, she became involved in volunteering while in a service club her sophomore year.
 She taught school before taking up the life of a gypsy with her husband and living in New York, Connecticut, Texas, North Carolina, and on the west coast of Florida.
 In 1988, her family moved back to Vero where she re-established high school contacts, began volunteering and continued her career with the Longaberger Company for 34 years.
 She currently volunteers at Florida Baptist Retirement Center, the Hallstrom House as a Docent, and leads an in-home Bible study.
 She is excited to be a part of the IRCHS serving with a fabulous group of volunteers who love Indian River County and want to reach the community to preserve and protect our history here.

 Ruth Ann Jacobs, Treasurer

-Pat Luther was born in Fort Pierce before WWII was over.
-His mother came to Florida when she was 11 years old, settling with her family in Sebastian, Fl.
+Pat Luther - Pat Luther was born in Fort Pierce before WWII was over.
+His mother came to Florida when she was 11 years old, settling in Sebastian, Florida.
 Pat served in the military during the Viet Nam era in the U. S. Army and returned to Vero Beach to be with his family.
-Pat loves the simple towns where he was raised (Wabasso and Vero) as well as antiques and is now one of them!
+He loves the simple towns where he was raised (Wabasso and Vero) as well as antiques and is now one of them!
 Pat is a Vero business owner but his passion is grilling for large crowds.
 Another of his passions is the history and preservation of old things in Indian River County.